|Title:||Reworking the OS and IO exception hierarchy|

 +-- BlockingIOError EAGAIN, EALREADY, EWOULDBLOCK, EINPROGRESS +-- ChildProcessError ECHILD +-- ConnectionError +-- BrokenPipeError EPIPE, ESHUTDOWN +-- ConnectionAbortedError ECONNABORTED +-- ConnectionRefusedError ECONNREFUSED +-- ConnectionResetError ECONNRESET +-- FileExistsError EEXIST +-- FileNotFoundError ENOENT +-- InterruptedError EINTR +-- IsADirectoryError EISDIR +-- NotADirectoryError ENOTDIR +-- PermissionError EACCES, EPERM +-- ProcessLookupError ESRCH +-- TimeoutError ETIMEDOUT

 Various naming controversies can arise.
 One of them is whether all exception class names should end in "Error".
-In favour is consistency with the rest of the exception hiearchy, against is concision (especially with long names such as ConnectionAbortedError).
+In favour is consistency with the rest of the exception hierarchy, against is concision (especially with long names such as ConnectionAbortedError).

 In order to preserve useful compatibility, these subclasses should still set adequate values for the various exception attributes defined on the superclass (for example errno, filename, and optionally winerror).